 If your rental property offers additional services such as meals or laundry services, you may, in fact, be running a business in the eyes of the CRA.

-No need to be alarmed, because of this is the case, there are a few changes which you will need to keep track of, one of the more important being that you will need to report your business income and expenses as self-employment income rather than rental income, and that means completing Form T2125, Statement of Business or Professional Activities, and including that form with your personal income tax return.
+No need to be alarmed, because if that is the case, there are a few changes which you will need to keep track of, one of the more important being that you will need to report your business income and expenses as self-employment income rather than rental income, and that means completing Form T2125, Statement of Business or Professional Activities, and including that form with your personal income tax return.

 It is absolutely recommended that you keep all of your Airbnb related information together to make not only tax time much easier and less stressful, but it takes the stress out of CRA requests post-tax season.
 Having a well-kept calendar of your rentals and the other tax-related information is SO much easier than trying to sift through emails or relying on your memory.
 Something as simple as signing up for online billing for utilities can save time and hassle next spring – QuickBooks Self-Employed is a fantastic tool that comes to mind.

 Remember, that if the CRA ever wants to verify information, and they ask for proof which you are unable to provide, they will deny your claim, and assess you.
 In the Canadian tax system, the onus is on the taxpayer to provide proof.

 Even though keeping proper records is planning head too, this section warrants its own heading to bring attention to the fact that self-employed income does not have tax deducted at source as would occur with someone receiving a T4.
 As a result, setting aside a portion of your Airbnb income each time you have a renter is a very good idea.
 General rule of thumb is to set aside 25-30% of the income you earn for taxes, but even setting aside 10% from each renter will help lessen the hit at tax time.